 Takeshi SHOJI – Wheelchair Rugby

 Takeshi Shoji was born in Sendai City, Miyagi Prefecture in 1980.
 He enjoyed Kendo (Japanese fencing) during his elementary and junior high school years.
 Suffering a spinal injury from an accidental fall during interior demolition work at the age of 21, he was introduced to wheelchair rugby at the hospital where he stayed and started playing the sport after leaving the hospital.
-He was chosen as a member of the Japanese national team in 2010 and participated in the 2012 London Paralympics and the 2016 Rio de Janeiro Paralympics.
+He was chosen as a member of the Japanese national team in 2010 and participated in the 2012 London Games and the 2016 Rio de Janeiro Games.
 He won his first medal at the Rio de Janeiro Games.
 He now plays the role of a player and a manager for the team “Tohoku Stormers” while working for BNP Paribas.

 We can grow by finding “what is correct for ourselves” through experience